marxcoin/marxcoin/README.md

 What is Marxcoin?

-Marxcoin is a scrypt-based cryptocurency.
+Marxcoin is a scrypt-based cryptocurrency.

 License